 - Use these pauses to take a deep breath and reset before continuing.

 This simple practice not only calms your nerves but also makes your speech more impactful.
 Pausing gives your audience time to absorb what you’re saying, and it gives you time to gather your thoughts.
-For me, learning to pause and pace myself completely transformed my public speaking.
-Aside from helping calm my nerves it made my delivery stronger and more engaging for the audience.

 Breathing as a Long-Term Tool for Confidence and Calm